 - Slice the circle into 8 wedges.
 Place them onto the prepared sheet pan.

-- Brush the tops of the scones with the remaining tablespoon of cream and sprinkle with sanding or coarse sugar.
+- Brush the tops of the scones with the remaining tablespoon of cream and sprinkle with sanding or coarse sugar if desired and not doing the glaze.

 - Freeze the scones for 30 minutes or refrigerate the dough for about 1 hour prior to baking.

 - Bake for about 15-16 minutes, until the tops are golden brown.
 Let the scones cool for about 15 minutes on a wire rack.

-- Combines ¾ cup powdered sugar, 1 teaspoon of vanilla and 3 tablespoons of heavy cream.
+- Combined powdered sugar, vanilla and 5 tablespoons of heavy cream.
 Whisk until combined.
 Add more heavy cream by the teaspoon until the desired consistency is achieved.
+Spoon the glaze over the cooled scones.